 Each parent attends a six-week workshop on creating and maintaining a household budget.
 Topics covered include repairing their credit, using financial institutions to build wealth and basic financial management.
 Also covered in the class are tenant/landlord rights and responsibilities and conflict resolution to increase a family’s ability to maintain housing when they leave Solid Ground.

 The use of Dialectical Behavioral Therapy (DBT) skills training is a unique feature at East Metro Place.
 We were the first agency in the Twin Cities (and possibly the nation) to provide DBT skills training in a family supportive housing setting.
 DBT assists clients in the regulation of emotions typically brought on by severe stress and trauma and has been shown to help our clients successfully manage their mental and chemical health.

-Solid Ground provides parenting at East Metro Place with parenting classes using Parenting Through Change and The Incredible Years, both evidence-based curricula, to help the homeless women and men in our program gain knowledge and skills to be the best parents they can be.
+Solid Ground provides parenting at East Metro Place with parenting classes using The Incredible Years, an evidence-based curriculum, to help the homeless women and men in our program gain knowledge and skills to be the best parents they can be.

 Employment & Education Services